Prince Andrew quits as Huddersfield University Chancellor as fallout to Jeffrey Epstein interview continues

 "The Student Voice is extremely important to the University and so the Students’ Union will coordinate the nominations process and the timings and mechanism of this will be announced next week, following the University Council meeting."

+"We can also confirm that the Students’ Union will be coordinating a process to appoint a new Chancellor and are delighted that the University has taken the decision to put students at the forefront of the process; we’ll be releasing more information about this at our AGM on Tuesday November 26.

+"We look forward to welcoming a new Chancellor who puts students’ values at the heart of everything they do."

-In the aftermath of the Queen's second son announcing he would step down from public duties for the "foreseeable future", a US lawyer representing some of Epstein's alleged victims has raised the possibility of questioning the duke under oath over his relationship with Epstein.
+It follows a US lawyer representing some of Epstein's alleged victims raising the possibility of questioning the duke under oath over his relationship with Epstein.

 Discussing how Andrew could become involved in any legal process, Lisa Bloom said that, as an attorney, she had "the right" to seek a statement from individuals she deemed to have "relevant information".